lukasaron/terraform-provider-stripe/docs/resources/stripe_shipping_rate.md

 Shipping rates let you display various shipping options—like standard, express, and overnight—with more accurate delivery estimates.
 Charge your customer for shipping using different Stripe products, some of which require coding.

-~> Removal of the shipping rate isn't supported through the Stripe SDK.
-The best practice, which this provider follows, is to archive the shipping rate by marking it as inactive on destroy, which indicates that the shipping rate is no longer available.
+~> Removal of the shipping rate isn't supported through the Stripe API.

 ## Example Usage